 - Have a High School Diploma or Equivalent.
-To be eligible for aid, students must have a high school diploma or its equivalent, or have a certificate indicating they have completed a home-study program recognized by their home state.
+Students must have a high school diploma or its equivalent, or have a certificate indicating they have completed a home-study program recognized by their home state.

 - Credit Hours.
 In order to receive a full financial aid award package, students must be full-time (meaning at least twelve credit hours each semester).
 Students who choose to take less than a full-time course load may have their financial aid award reduced as required by federal regulations and institutional policies.
 In order to receive a Stafford student loan, a student must be enrolled at least half-time (a minimum of 6 credit hours each semester).

 - Be a U.S. Citizen or an Eligible Non-Citizen.
-Students must be United States citizens or classified as eligible non-citizens in order to be eligible for federal, state, and College financial assistance.
+Students must be United States citizens or classified as eligible non-citizens.

 - Be Registered with the Selective Service.
-Male students between the ages of 18 and 25 must be registered with Selective Service to be eligible for financial aid.
+Male students between the ages of 18 and 25 must be registered with Selective Service.

 - Not in Default on a Loan or Owe a Refund on a Grant.
-To be eligible for financial assistance, students must not be in default on a Federal Perkins Loan, Federal Stafford Loan, Federal Supplemental Loan for Students, or Federal Direct Loan, nor owe any refund on a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant.
+Students must not be in default on a Federal Perkins Loan, Federal Stafford Loan, Federal Supplemental Loan for Students, or Federal Direct Loan, nor owe any refund on a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant.

 - Not Have a Drug Conviction.
 Students must not have been convicted of violating any federal or state law related to the possession or sale of drugs while receiving Title IV aid.
 Students who are convicted must notify the Financial Aid Office.
 They may lose their eligibility for Title IV financial assistance and may be required to pay back any aid they received prior to their conviction.